 Schadow1 Expeditions website was born on November 26, 2012, as a diary of experiences while traveling the Philippines and performing its mapping advocacy.

 The writer is a graduate of Multimedia Arts at De La Salle - College of Saint Benilde and Electronics and Communications Engineering at De La Salle University.
-He has started Schadow1 Expeditions as a journal for covering the Philippines as a backpacker, mountaineer, a driver and a motorcycle tourist; bringing experiences, memories, and photographs of the places he has been to while mapping it to ensure that a Filipino would not be a stranger to his motherland.
-This is all while he earns a humble living as an Information Technology, and creative design professional.
-He also provides free consultancy to the country's National Disaster Risk Reduction Management Council (NDRRMC) Information Management - Technical Working Group.
+He has started Schadow1 Expeditions as a journal for covering the Philippines as a backpacker, mountaineer, a driver, and a motorcycle tourist; bringing experiences, memories, and photographs of the places he has been to while mapping it to ensure that a Filipino would not be a stranger to his motherland.
+He also provided free consultancy to the country's National Disaster Risk Reduction Management Council (NDRRMC) Information Management - Technical Working Group.
+This is all while he earns a humble living as a geospatial scientist in the energy industry.

-His passion for technology, arts, and geography enables a mixture that resembles a modern-day adventurer while transforming arts and environmentalism to functional and humanitarian solutions.
+His passion for technology, arts, and geography enables a mixture that resembles a modern-day adventurer while transforming arts and environmentalism into functional and humanitarian solutions.

 Citations and Exposures